Balaclava by Chris Green

 ‘Well, it may not be that then.
 I haven’t prescribed you anything …… unusual lately, have I?
 Let me have a look.’

 ‘Then why have you come to see me?
-I think it’s probably the police you need.’
+Don’t you think it’s probably the police you need to speak to.’

-Sergeant Boss and Constable Newby arrive at the house in response to my 999 call.
+Inspector Gaffer and Constable Newby arrive at the house in response to my call.
 I give them a detailed account of what happened.
-Sergeant Boss makes careful notes and contacts colleagues on his radio.
-Constable Newby is just there for decoration it seems.
+Inspector Gaffer makes careful notes and contacts colleagues on his radio.
+Constable Newby is just there as decoration, it seems.
 He flicks through my CD collection.
 He takes a particular interest in the Nick Cave section.
 Surely he is not old enough to have heard of Nick Cave.

-‘You are telling me that all this happened last Friday,’ says Sergeant Boss.
-‘Why didn’t you call in then?
+‘You are telling me that all this happened last Friday,’ Inspector Gaffer says.
+‘Why didn’t you call it in then?
 Withholding information relating to a serious crime is an offence, you know.’

-Why is he trying to be difficult when I am trying to be helpful.
+Why is the man trying to be difficult when I am trying to be helpful.

 ‘Let me see if I’ve got this right,’ he says.
-‘You say that Sa’id Yaqub Ali, the slim, athletic looking man firing shots with a Glock G17 Generation 3 9 millimetre pistol into the middle of the crowd of people waiting for the 5:35 for Birmingham last Friday evening wore black Adidas jogging pants, black Converse cutoffs, a charcoal grey SuperDry quilted zipper jacket and a black three hole SAS style double layered knitted acrylic balaclava.’
+‘You say that Behrang Malik, the slim, athletic-looking man firing shots with a Glock G17 Generation Three 9 millimetre pistol into the middle of the crowd of people waiting for the 5:35 for Birmingham last Friday evening wore black Adidas jogging pants, black Converse cut-offs, a charcoal grey SuperDry quilted zipper jacket and a black three-hole SAS style double-layered knitted acrylic balaclava.’

-‘Not the middle of the crowd, Sergeant’ I say.
-‘Ali appeared to be aiming at Norris and Shonda Grooms from Handsworth and Rolf Heller from Acock’s Green and they were all just a little back from the middle.
+‘Not the middle of the crowd, Inspector’ I say.
+‘Malik appeared to be aiming at Norris and Shonda Grooms from Handsworth and Rolf Heller from Acock’s Green, and they were all just a little back from the middle.
 He was not a very good shot.
-Perhaps he had been to the wrong training camp or perhaps he was self-radicalised.
+Perhaps he had been to the wrong training camp, or perhaps he was self-radicalised.
 The first shot caught Norris Grooms in the right arm and the second shot missed all of them.
-The third shot hit Rolf Heller in the chest and he fell to the ground.
-The fourth shot ………..
+The third shot hit Rolf Heller in the chest, and he fell to the ground.
+The fourth shot ………..’

-‘You were able to see all this from the back seat of the coach?’ says Sergeant Boss.
+‘You were able to see all this from the back seat of the coach?’ says Inspector Gaffer.

 ‘Yes.
 Clear as day.’
 I tell him.
 ‘The fourth shot narrowly missed Shonda Grooms’ shoulder and ended up ….. ‘